-ASSOCIATE IN SCIENCE -TRANSFER (AS-T) DEGREE
+ASSOCIATE IN SCIENCE (AS-T - TRANSFER OPTION) DEGREE

-The Associate in Science-Transfer (AS-T) degree is based upon an agreement between Whatcom Community College and many colleges/universities in Washington state.
-This degree is an efficient, predesigned educational path for students who wish to complete a baccalaureate program in science or engineering fields.
-The AS-T degree will not substitute for general university requirements (GURs), but will allow WCC students to enter a participating four-year college/university with 90 credits, junior standing, and the majority of major prerequisites completed.
+The Associate in Science degree is based upon an agreement between Whatcom Community College and many colleges/universities in Washington State.
+This degree is an efficient, pre-designed educational path for students who wish to complete a baccalaureate program in several of the science fields.
+This Associate in Science degree will not substitute for general university requirements (GURs), but will allow WCC students to enter a participating four-year college/ university with 90 credits, junior standing, and the majority of major prerequisites completed.
 Students pursuing this degree must be prepared to complete any remaining GURs along with remaining major program and graduation requirements during their junior and senior years of academic study.

-The AS-T majors designed to transfer within this option include:
+The Associate in Science majors designed to transfer within this option include:

 - Atmospheric Sciences

 - · Bioengineering & Chemical Engineering

 - Biology

 - Chemistry

-- Computer & Electrical Engineering
+- · Computer & Electrical Engineering

+- Computer Science

 - Earth Sciences

 - Engineering

 - Environmental Science

 - Geology

 - Mechanical, Civil, Aeronautical, Environmental, Industrial and Material Science Engineering

 - Physics

-See pages 59-62 for specific requirements in each predesigned AS program.
+See pages 56-59 for specific requirements in each predesigned AS program.